citrix/Citrix-Cloud-ResourceLocation-Arm-Template/README.md

 Here are the pre-requisites before you invoke the template:

 *  At least 20 Cores should be available within your Azure subscription.
-*  For subscription used to deploy this Azure ARM Template, Want to deploy programmatically? option must be enabled for ["Citrix NetScaler 11.1 VPX Bring Your Own License"](https://portal.azure.com/#create/citrix.netscalervpx111netscalerbyol)  offer within Azure Marketplace.
+*  For subscription used to deploy this Azure ARM Template, Want to deploy programmatically? option must be enabled for [Citrix NetScaler 11.1 VPX Bring Your Own License](https://portal.azure.com/#create/citrix.netscalervpx111netscalerbyol)  offer within Azure Marketplace.
 *  If you want to deploy Windows 10 HUB image, make sure your Azure subscription is part of Azure Enterprise Agreement.
 *  Login to https://citrix.cloud.com/
 		*  Navigate to "Identity and Access Management".